-- Adjust Slopes The next step is, if possible, to slope the ground away from the foundation.
+Adjust Slopes – The next step is, if possible, to slope the ground away from the foundation.
 Typically a slope of an inch a foot for 4 to 5 feet is adequate as long as water is not allowed to stand within 10 feet of a foundation.

 Even when there is adequate exterior surface drainage water can flow under the surface and get under a slab.
 Advanced takes water control to the next level.
-Based on how the water is flowing Advanced uses the following approaches:
+Based on how the water is flowing Advanced uses the following approaches for foundation drainage repair:

-The cost of foundation drainage is often between $1,500 and $2,000 for re contouring a yard.
+The cost of foundation drainage is often between $1,500 and $2,000 for recontouring a yard.
 French drains typically start at around $20 per foot.
 More elaborate drainage systems cost more.